AnonymousAuthors706/SABRE/README.md

 # SABRE Prototype Repository

 ### This repository is for SABRE: Security Analysis and Binary Repair Engine.
-This work is currently under peer review.
+This work is currently in submission and under peer review.